Nawarok/glean/docs/user/reference/metrics/custom_distribution.md

 ### `testGetValue`

 Gets the recorded value for a given counter metric.
+Returns a struct with counts per buckets and total sum if data is stored.
+Returns `null` if no data is stored.

 {{#include ../../../shared/tab_header.md}}